 Of course, the question is, why would a difference in alcohol consumption encourage divorce?
 The study provided no definite answers but the author said the findings give a couple of hints:

 - The difference may mean a couple is less likely to socialize together.
-Not a good thing for a social unit known for being the closest.
+Not a good thing since marriage is considered one of the closest of social units.

 - Different opinions about alcohol consumption suggests a lack of compatibility, the second most common reason for divorce, and it isn’t a minor issue.

-The reasons for not drinking or drinking very little are often personal, even moral.
+The reasons for not drinking, or drinking very little, are often personal, even moral.
 That’s not a surprise.
-Alcohol has induced abuse of all kinds, driving tragedies and relationship fails.
-These experiences leave indelible marks on those who live through or observe it closely.
-Cautious drinkers won’t easily accept a repeat of history.
+Alcohol has induced abuse of all kinds, automobile tragedies and relationship fails all of which leave indelible marks on those who live through or observe it closely.
+Partners with firsthand experience won’t easily accept a repeat of history.

 To avoid getting into trouble early, wise individuals will ask the right questions before they say “I do.”
 They’ll also realize that getting married is nothing like becoming a missionary.